 - -ER <ResourceName>

 Extracts binary MOF from a named resource.
 This switch gets the binary MOF from the class in the WMI repository while the -B switch creates the binary MOF format from a MOF file.

-Windows Server 2003 and Windows XP: This switch is not available.
+Windows Server 2003: This switch is not available.

 Optional.
 Extracts the localized MOF descriptions from the binary MOF when used with -ER switch.

-Windows Server 2003 and Windows XP: This switch is not available.
+Windows Server 2003: This switch is not available.